turbobabr/sketch-devtools/README.md

 ## Roadmap

-Here is the list of some half-baked ideas and prototypes I'm planning to include in future releases of Sketch DevTools:
+Here is the list of some half-baked ideas and features I'm planning to include in the future releases of Sketch DevTools:

 - [ ] Dedicated site for all of this.
-- [ ] A separate `console` CocoaScript module similar to the WebKit console that utilizes all the features of Sketch DevTools Console tab.
+- [ ] A separate `console` CocoaScript module similar to the WebKit console object that utilizes all the features of Sketch DevTools Console tab.
 - [ ] Automatic initialization of tools on Sketch launch.
 - [ ] Symbols Explorer.
 A separate tab panel that contains a Sketch classes reference.
 - [ ] Custom script runner.
 The same thing as built-in Sketch custom script dialog but embedded right into DevTools panel.